Rockets edge Thunder to win wild Game 7, move on to Lakers

 LAKE BUENA VISTA, Fla.
 (AP) — James Harden couldn’t get his shot to fall all night, so the scorer turned stopper.

-In this wild Game 7 that took one strange turn after another in the final seconds, the biggest play of the game came when a guy known almost entirely for his offense turned up the defense.
+In this wild Game 7 that took one strange turn after another in the final seconds, the biggest play came when a guy known almost entirely for his offense turned up the defense.

-Harden made up for a miserable shooting night with a big blocked shot, Russell Westbrook scored 20 points against his former team and the Houston Rockets edged the Oklahoma City Thunder 104-102 on Wednesday night in Game 7 of the first-round series.
+Harden made up for a miserable shooting night with a big blocked shot, Russell Westbrook scored 20 points against his former team and the Houston Rockets edged the Oklahoma City Thunder 104-102 on Wednesday night to win the first-round series.

 “It was one of those nights offensively so I just wanted to change the game defensively and I think I did that,” Harden said.